kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Provisioner

-Storage Classes have a provisioner that determines what volume plugin is used for provisioning PVs.
+Each StorageClass has a provisioner that determines what volume plugin is used for provisioning PVs.
 This field must be specified.

 | Volume Plugin        | Internal Provisioner| Config Example                       |